 Host country.
 Member States of the EU, as well as EEA/EFTA countries, are welcome to propose an MJV Phase 2 workshop.
 Co-hosting by one or more Seveso countries is also an option that could be considered.
-The host is responsible for organizing the meeting location and related meeting administration.
+The host is responsible for organising the meeting location and related meeting administration.
 The MJV Technical Advisory Group (TAG), in co-ordination with the host country, develops the agenda, questions for the break-out session, and identifies speakers.

 European Commission (Joint Research Centre – Major Accident Hazards Bureau (JRC-MAHB).
 JRC-MAHB manages the Mutual Joint Visit programme on behalf of the Committee of the Competent Authorities for Implementation of the Seveso II Directive (the “CCA”).
 JRC-MAHB is responsible for ensuring that the MJV is planned consistent with the programme goals and objectives.
 JRC-MAHB also is in charge of soliciting and managing participation from outside the host country.
 JRC-JRC-MAHB is also responsible for production of the final report.